spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-S3-for-Domain-Redirects.md

+# Introduction
+We will use 2 buckets on S3 to cover the needs to have HTTPS security, automatic redirection to the canonical site, and higher search engine ranking.
+The recommended setup is:
+  * Core bucket to store site content and be the destination for the full domain
+  * Redirect bucket will foward insecure requests and apex domain requests to the core bucket

-# Use a fully qualified domain for the canonical site
+## Use a fully qualified domain for the canonical site
   * Apex domain: `example.com`
   * Fully qualified domain: `www.example.com`